AdaCore/spark2014/lrm/source/packages.rst

 abstract state may be refined on to actual *variables* which are the input or output ports connected to the external device.

-An abstract state may be assigned an *integrity level* which indicates that the state has a particular integrity.  *Integrity levels* are used in information flow analysis to monitor or prohibit the flow of information (data) of different *integrity levels* between abstract states.

 .. _abstract-state-aspect:

 Abstract State Aspect